speed47/btrfs-list/README.md

                                take up less space than SIZE
-      --snap-max-excl SIZE   hide snapshots whose exclusively allocated extents take up more space than SIZE
+      --snap-max-excl SIZE   hide snapshots whose exclusively allocated extents take up more space than SIZE -f, --free-space           only show free space on the filesystem

   -p, --profile PROFILE      consider data profile as 'dup', 'single', 'raid0',
                                'raid1', 'raid10', 'raid5' or 'raid6', for